BACS Sign/Commit Submission

 Prerequisite

-There are a number of prerequisites when building a workflow with automated signing
+There are a number of prerequisites when building a workflow with automated signing (These are only necessary for direct submissions)

 1 - Bank Issued Certificate

 In corporate BACS and Faster payments, manual submission signing is carried out using special smart cards issued by your bank.
 Clearly an automated workflow cannot use a smartcard and so instead uses a special digital certificate, again issued by your bank.
-These certificate need to be very carefully protected and must be stored in a Hardware Security Module (HSM) - which leads to the second prerequisite.
+These certificates need to be very carefully protected and must be stored in a Hardware Security Module (HSM) - which leads to the second prerequisite.

 2 - Hardware Security Module (HSM)

 A Hardware Security Modules (HSM) is a dedicated hardware device that employs very high levels of physical and network security.
 It has a number of uses but in the BACS and Faster Payments world a HSM is mostly used to store bank issued digital certificates.
 A HSM protects certificates against theft, tampering, accidental deletion and unauthorized usage.
-Paygate offers a managed service that can be used to store your certificate in out own HSMs.
+Paygate offers a managed service that can be used to store your certificate in our own HSMs.
 When you store your certificate in our HSMs they can be used by your workflows to create automated or semi-automated BACS submissions.

 Workflow Configuration

-As stated above, the signing node must follow the pre-submission validation.
+As stated above, the sign/commit node must follow the pre-submission validation.
 To add a signing node to a workflow simple add the node to a workflow and connect the output of the pre-submission validation node to the input of the signing node.

 You might be asking, how does Paygate know which certificate to use?
 It takes this information from the group.
 When you create a BACS group you configure how the submission will be digitally signed - smartcard or HSM.
 When you choose HSM the configuration page asked you to select a certificate to use.
 These certificates are those that Paygate store on your behalf as part of our HSM managed service.

 In the example above, the workflow will use the certificate ‘HsmCert2021’ to digitally sign the submission.
+The group, that the workflow will use, is set in the workflow’s Start Node.